-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Service Consumer: - The delegation/authorization responsible at the Entitled Party delegates (part of) the Entitled Party's rights (as registered at the Service Provider) to the Service Consumer.
-He registers this delegation in an Authorization Registry: - The Service Provider knows which Authorization Registry to request the delegation evidence from; - The Service Provider is able to authenticate the Authorization Registry; - The Authorization Registry is able to authenticate the Service Provider; - It is clear, through scheme agreements, under what conditions an Authorization Registry can provide delegation information to a Service Provider.
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Service Consumer; - The delegation/authorization responsible at the Entitled Party delegates (part of) the Entitled Party's rights (as registered at the Service Provider) to the Service Consumer.
+He registers this delegation in an Authorization Registry; - The Service Provider knows which Authorization Registry to request the delegation evidence from; - The Service Provider is able to authenticate the Authorization Registry; - The Authorization Registry is able to authenticate the Service Provider; - It is clear, through scheme agreements, under what conditions an Authorization Registry can provide delegation information to a Service Provider.

 - 1. The Machine Service Consumer requests a service from the Service Provider; - 2.
-The Service Provider authenticates the Machine Service Consumer and validates the iSHARE adherence of the Service Consumer: - 3.
+The Service Provider authenticates the Machine Service Consumer and validates the iSHARE adherence of the Service Consumer; - 3.
 The Service Provider requests delegation evidence from the Authorization Registry; - 4.
 The Authorization Registry authenticates the Service Provider and validates its iSHARE adherence; - 5.
-The Authorization Registry authorizes the Service Provider based on the scheme agreements for providing delegation information; - 6.
-The Authorization Registry provides the delegation evidence; - 7.
-The Service Provider validates the received delegation evidence through the following steps: - a.
-The Service Provider authenticates the Authorization Registry and validates its iSHARE certification;
+The Authorization Registry authorizes the Service Provider based on the scheme agreements for providing delegation information;